iyunbo/logx/Readme.md

-# LogZ is a modern AI system for performance analysis and anomaly detection based on log files
+# LogX is a modern AI system for performance analysis and anomaly detection based on log files

-Logz is based on following open source technologies
+LogX is based on following open source technologies

 - Python 3.7
 - MLflow: https://mlflow.org/